-Throughout Pennsylvania, seven large regions are working together to drive strategic investment and actions around sustainability, conservation, community revitalization, and recreational projects.
+Throughout Pennsylvania, eight large regions are working together to drive strategic investment and actions around sustainability, conservation, community revitalization, and recreational projects.

 Known as conservation landscapes, these collaborations are found in regions where there are strong natural assets, local readiness and buy-in, and state-level investment and support.